ChainX-Parliament/General-Grants-Program/grants/speculative/README.md

 ## :pencil: Process
 If you are considering applying for a grant, please follow the process below.

-1. **Determine the scope of your project**
-   * Review the [Polkadot Stack](chainx_stack.md) and take a look at the [accepted grant applications](https://github.com/w3f/Web3-collaboration/blob/master/grants/accepted_grant_applications.md).
-If your idea isn&rsquo;t listed, but you think it&rsquo;s cool, you can send us an [email](mailto:grants@web3.foundation) and tell us about it.
-   * Ensure the scope of your project falls within the [:bookmark_tabs: Guidelines](#bookmark_tabs-guidelines)

-   Once you determine that your project falls within the [Polkadot Stack](chainx_stack.md) and corresponds to the guidelines above, proceed to the next step.

 1. **Application**

-    We recommend checking out the [technical grant template](https://github.com/w3f/Web3-collaboration/blob/master/grants/grant_application_template.md).
+    We recommend checking out the [technical grant template](https://github.com/ChainX-Parliament/General-Grants-Program/blob/master/grants/grant_application_template.md).
 It gives an indication of what a good roadmap should look like, plus it outlines the criteria of what we look for in an application.

-    1. Fill out the Google form for your grant application by clicking the following link: [:arrow_right: Apply here](https://docs.google.com/forms/d/e/1FAIpQLSfMfjiRmDQDRk-4OhNASM6BAKii7rz_B1jWtbCPkUh6N7M2ww/viewform)
+    1. Fill out the Google form for your grant application by clicking the following link: [:arrow_right: Apply here](https://docs.google.com/forms/d/1Immh_3_6ZQa6FiqqiH_oEII2abPT6HGLM_wX4BLbRE8/)

         Partially public applications that limit financial information (e.g. funding amount requested) to the Google form are preferred.
 However, teams are free to make fully public applications as well as fully private applications.